sduffy826/Sparki/readme.md

 - **DW** Define world, world dimensions (x,y)
 - **DP** Define world, current position (x,y)
 - **LO** Localization, x position, y position, &lt; current angle
+- **LA** Light angle, has angle, brightness for left, center and right light sensor
+- **LB** Light brightness delta, shows the angle that has largest increase in brightness over the sample; it will ignore the quadrant if requested
+- **LBD** Light brightness delta for all angles, this is only shown if DEBUGLIGHT is on
+- **LBIR** Light brightness ignore angle range (only when DEBUGLIGHT is on)
+- **LBI** Light brightness, angle that is ignored in calculation (when looking for second light we ignore the area that we found the first one) (also only when DEBUGLIGHT is on)